 This is often the reason for cake disasters.

 - Always prepare all your ingredients on the table before you start mixing.
 That way you won't forget anything.
 And, you won't over or undermix ingredients while trying to look for something.

 - Follow the steps mentioned in the recipe.
-There is a reason why a recipe says - preheat the oven, prepare your baking pans, etc. This gives you just enought time for preheating, measuring, sifting, creaming, etc.
+There is a reason why a recipe says - to preheat the oven, prepare your baking pans, etc. This gives you just enough time for preheating, measuring, sifting, creaming, etc.

 2 - Measuring ingredients

 Always measure the ingredients properly.
-And the best way to do that is to use weight measure, no volume.
-If the recipe states one cup, then use one cup, not a few tablespoons more or less.
+And the best way to do that is to use weight measurements, not volume.
+If the recipe calls for one cup, then use one cup, not a few tablespoons more or less.
 It makes a big difference.